Scrayil/k-means/README.md

 ## Requirements
 Before building the project it is necessary to perform some steps:
+1. The dataset used is big, it has been stored with the git-lfs framework, make sure to install [Git-LFS](https://git-lfs.com/) if necessary.
-1. Install the appropriate CUDA libraries on your system.
+2. Install the appropriate CUDA libraries on your system.
 See: [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit)
-2. Change the CUDA properties inside the "CmakeLists.txt" file accordingly to your GPU characteristics.
+3. Change the CUDA properties inside the "CmakeLists.txt" file accordingly to your GPU characteristics.
-3. Set the environment variable required to locate your nvcc compiler like this:
+4. Set the environment variable required to locate your nvcc compiler like this:
     ~~~bash
     CUDACXX=/usr/local/cuda/bin/nvcc
     ~~~
-4. While testing and evaluating the performances on your machine, change the number of threads (co-workers) to use, according to your GPU resources.
+5. While testing and evaluating the performances on your machine, change the number of threads (co-workers) to use, according to your GPU resources.
 You can find that variable inside the "k_means.cuh" file here: [parallel version](https://github.com/Scrayil/k-means/tree/af8a170da15aa8a0e4d70493d9dd5bfd40b3e72e/parallel)

 ## Reporting
 The aim of the project was to compare the two implementations, highlight the eventual limitations and evaluate the performance benefits resulting from GPU multithreading.